COURSE TITLE: Health and Personal Fitness 3.0 INSTRUCTOR: Yolanda Rogers

 - Increase community and parental involvement

-COURSE DESCRIPTION: Health education in today’s school environment is charged with improving student’s understanding of basic health concepts and promotion of skills needed to take action in health promotion and disease prevention.
-Our Health classes help students develop those skills and the skills to improve their own health and the health of others.
+COURSE DESCRIPTION: Health and Becoming Physically Educated (BPE) is a required course for graduation.
+Health education in today’s school environment is charged with improving student’s understanding of basic health concepts and promotion of skills needed to take action in health promotion and disease prevention.
+Our Health classes help students develop those skills and the skills to improve their own health and the health of others BPE is designed to help students understand why exercise and fitness are important in developing a healthy and active lifestyle.
+The course will emphasize successful strategies for maintaining good cardiovascular endurance, flexibility, muscular strength, muscular endurance, and body composition.
+It will follow a conceptual approach dealing with the following topics: the nature of fitness, assessing individual fitness, developing and maintaining a life-long fitness program and developing an appreciation for efficient movement by viewing it as both an art and science.

 KEY STANDARDS: STRAND: HS - Comprehensive health knowledge and skills - Maintaining good personal health - Health-enhancing behaviors.